reselbob/resel-redis-broker/readme.md

 **The project requires** that the following environment variables exist in the process that is running the classes;

-`REDIS_HOST` is is the DNS or IP address of the `redis` host.
+`REDIS_HOST` is the DNS or IP address of the `redis` host.
 This could be a local DNS entry or one provided the a `redis` service provider.

 `REDIS_PORT` the port where `redis` is listening.
 Defaults to port `6379`.